tensorflow/io/README.md

 ### R Package

-Once the `tensorflow-io` Python package has beem successfully installed, you can then install the latest stable release of the R package via:
+Once the `tensorflow-io` Python package has been successfully installed, you can then install the latest stable release of the R package via:

 ```r